Senjai/multitenancy/subscribem/README.md

 See readme in the root of the repository for more informaton..
+The errata has been moved there.